 over 4 years by Ann 5 / 5The park is really very nice, as well as the palace with the world famous Amber room.

-almost 6 years by Igor Putin 5 / 5Pushkin is a fantastic garden - why has no one given it a 5 star rating?
+about 6 years by Igor Putin 5 / 5Pushkin is a fantastic garden - why has no one given it a 5 star rating?

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.